REST API access is supported only for Broadcom (Brocade) SAN based switches since version FOS 8.2.1.

 To decrease such CPU peaks into acceptable level configure SAN microservices like that

-Open XorMon NG UI: Settings ➡ Application ➡ select SAN Brocade / Cisco ➡ Advanced icon
+Open XorMon UI: Settings ➡ Application ➡ select SAN Brocade / Cisco ➡ Advanced icon